MicrosoftDocs/Viva/Viva/glint/setup/employee-raw-data-export.md

    1. Choose whether to include **Comments** and the **Survey Sent Date** in the **Export Options** section.
    2. Select attributes that you want to include in the **Attributes** section.
    3. After you make all selections, select the **Export** button in the top right.
-5. Your .csv file will download to your device.
-Larger files can take more time to generate, you will receive an email when your file is ready to download.
+5. Your .csv file downloads to your device.
+Larger files can take more time to generate; you receive an email when your file is ready to download.

 ### Export raw response data for Lifecycle and Always-On surveys: